arvidn/libtorrent/trunk/docs/manual.rst

 microseconds.
 Hash jobs include running SHA-1 on the data (which for the most part is done incrementally) and sometimes reading back parts of the piece.
 It also includes checking files without valid resume data.

+``average_cache_time`` is the average amuount of time spent evicting cached blocks that have expired from the disk cache.

 ``job_queue_length`` is the number of jobs in the job queue.